Jeancoman/rent-management/README.md

-This is a simple Rent Managment System made with PHP, JavaScript, TailwindCSS and MySQL database for persistence.
+This is a simple rent managment system made with PHP, JavaScript, TailwindCSS and MySQL database for persistence.

 **#Database Details**